Mercedes EQA review - Range, charging and running costs

 The EQA has a reasonable range and decent charging capability, but will be expensive to insure

 Compared to the combustion-engined GLA model, the EQA will be quite expensive to insure.
-The EQA 250 cars sit in group 42-44, depending on which trim level you choose, while the GLA range starts from group 27 and only climbs above group 40 for the performance-orientated AMG versions.
+The entry-level EQA 250+ sits in group 38-39, depending on which trim level you choose, while the GLA range starts from group 27 and only climbs above group 40 for the performance-orientated AMG versions.

 In this review